-Commerce Commission "Our approach to the milk price manual and milk price calculation reviews" (2023), at paragraph 111.
+15 Commerce Commission "Our approach to the milk price manual and milk price calculation reviews" (2023).

-- 2.11 We have expanded the scope of the 'fit for purpose review' for this year to include a review of cost inflation adjustments due to the widespread increase in inflation.
-Furthermore, it highlights any possible underreporting of adjustments for cost or capital asset value inflation. - 2.12 This expanded scope of the 'fit for purpose review' includes a review of cost inflation adjustments to all other cash costs, in addition to the existing review of adjustments to revenue and cost components as well as for capital asset valuations. - 2.13 If any aspect of this 'fit for purpose' review identifies material changes from our previous analysis of the base milk price reporting model, we consider whether more analysis of that component is required.
-This year we only identified material changes to two components compared to last year: lactose and energy costs.
+2.16 If any aspect of this 'fit for purpose' review identifies material changes from our previous analysis of the base milk price reporting model, we will consider whether more analysis of that component is required.16 This year we have only identified material changes to two components compared to last year: lactose and energy costs.